When to Seek Second Opinion for Eye Problems

 The answer is more nuanced than many headlines suggest.

-While some wind instruments may be associated with transient rises in eye pressure, the effects vary depending on the instrument, the player, the technique used, and the individual’s underlying glaucoma risk.
+While some wind instruments may be associated with transient rises in eye pressure by almost 10%, the effects vary depending on the instrument, the player, the technique used, and the individual’s underlying glaucoma risk.

 Following publication, Professor Frank Gabriel Campos, Professor Emeritus of Trumpet at Ithaca College, provided valuable insights regarding brass performance technique and the distinction between efficient airflow support and Valsalva-like straining.
 This article has been written to reflect those nuances and to encourage a more technique-sensitive interpretation of the available evidence.